rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 2. Consult the man page for `sshd_config` and explain what the options below do?

-    AuthorizedKeysFile
+    - AuthorizedKeysFile

-    Ciphers
+    - Ciphers

-    Port
+    - Port

-    Protocol
+    - Protocol

-    X11Forwarding
+    - X11Forwarding

-    HostKey
+    - HostKey

 3. Change your pwd to the /etc/ssh/ directory.

-4. List all the files in this directory.
+4. List all the files under `/etc/ssh/`

 ### Creating host keys

 Your SSH server already has hosts keys that it uses.
 Those keys were generated when your system was first installed.
 In this exercise you will learn how to create host type keys for your server.
 But you wont actually use the keys.

-To generate host keys for your server
+#### To generate host keys for your server

 1. Create a new directory under your pwd.
 Call it spare-keys. cd to the new directory.
 Type: